Rattlesnake Pole Bean (Heirloom 65 Days)

 Rattlesnake Pole Bean is a very flavorful pole bean, popular in the west for some time.
 Vigorous vines are heat tolerant and yield for the entire season as long as you keep them picked.
 Beans are quite long, 8-10", color is an attractive green with purple stripes.
 Stringless when pods are small to medium in size.
 Rattlesnake Pole Bean was a favorite in our taste trials and is known to handle hot, humid, and drought types of weather.

 Outside Sowing: After the last frost with soil temperatures above 60ºF.
 Sow 3- 4” apart for trellis/pole growth.
 Planting in soil under 60ºF results in poor germination.

 How much does a packet plant: 12-foot single row

 Harvest: Before the seeds bulge and beans snap easily.
 Pick continually every 2-3 days to prolong production.

-Tips: Grow in light, well-drained soil, provide adequate, even moisture, especially at flowering time.
+Tips: Grow in light, well-drained soil, and provide adequate, even moisture, especially at flowering time.
 Dry soil can result in low yields and fibrous pods.
-Do not over-fertilize with nitrogen which results in a surplus of foliage and low, delayed pod growth.
+Do not over-fertilize the Rattlesnake Pole Bean with nitrogen, which results in a surplus of foliage and low, delayed pod growth.
 Adding inoculant at planting time aids in a larger harvest and more robust plants.